kiba/Writings/fac/chp21_after_the_war.md

 **Year 3, Day 178**

-I attended a peace summit and made it clear to everyone that I would start developing strategic weapons, particular nuclear weapons.
+I attended a peace summit and made it clear to everyone that I would start developing strategic weapons.
+In particular, that would be nuclear weapons.

 The kingdoms pleaded to me that I shouldn't do that, and that I should remember what happened to the Moon.

 It is moot.
 If I were able to nuke the Grimm, I wouldn't hemorrhage so many people to migration and almost lost my aboveground kingdom.

-For better or worse, they walked away with no demand to restrict rods of god, nuclear bombs, or any other strategic weapons.
+For better or worse, they walked away with no demand to restrict rods of god, nuclear bombs, or any other weapons of massive destructive power.

 But boy did it cause a shitstorm and controversy throughout Remnant.